 Mr. Chou is responsible for the management of Company finances, corporate governance and treasury matters, including accounting and disbursements as well as the planning and execution of corporate development activities, including capital generation.

 Timmy Chou’s corporate experience includes serving as a Chief Financial Officer, Controller, and CEO, as well as a management consultant for numerous companies.
-He is a founding partner of Spectra Consulting Group, where for more than 20 years he has performed consulting on growth issues in emerging businesses, including specialized consulting in strategic planning, cash management, capital structures, dispute mediation, and organizational re-engineering and process development.
+He is a founding partner of Spectra Consulting Group, where for more than 25 years he has performed consulting on growth issues in emerging businesses, including specialized consulting in strategic planning, cash management, capital structures, dispute mediation, and organizational re-engineering and process development.
 He is a serial entrepreneur and currently serves as an officer of several operating public and private companies and sits on various Boards as a director.
 He has participated in architecting numerous capital structures and has developed strategies for development-stage enterprises that have produced significant debt and/or equity investment.
 Mr. Chou is listed as an affiliate of the Wasatch Venture Network and is a member of the Association for Conflict Resolution and Utah Dispute Resolution.
 Timmy holds a bachelor’s degree from Brigham Young University and has pursued graduate work at the University of Utah.
-He also has completed training as a Microsoft Certified Systems Engineer, and completed graduate studies in mediation.

 LAWRENCE TOLL PH.D.